yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 Do I have to say that you must smile on that photo?
 Well, yes, you must.
 And make it casual, with a T-shirt and funny background.
 You must look relaxed and successful.
 You don't want to get hired; they want to hire you&mdash;this is the message your photo should send, just like in online **dating**.

 ## Skip "Objective" and "Title"

-"Senior Software Developer", "Seasoned Java Programmer", "Talented IT Professional", etc. It's boring and doesn't sell you at all.
+"Senior Software Developer," "Seasoned Java Programmer," "Talented IT Professional," etc. It's boring and doesn't sell you at all.
 They know what you are, because they are reading your resume.

 Besides that, you're limiting yourself with that title.
 Maybe they are looking